P7 Mr McVeigh

 πππ P.E. β½οΈπΎπ

-In P.E. our focus will be on dance.
+In P.E. our focus will be on the basic formations and movements in dance.

 πΆπ»π· Music π·π»πΆ